SiddharthShri912/2d-game/README.md

 3. Add a score system and implement an actual leaderboard
 4. Make double jump a better feature than an infinite jump.
 5. Use better sprite, although I do not how to create sprites and backgrounds and platforms, in future I do want to learn and make it by myself.

+I want to learn an actual JavaScript Framework which makes this much easier, but i find vanilla Javascript to be easy and challenging at the same time I am very comfortable with the syntax but I do wish to learn new things in the future.

+The physics implemented can be improved and optimized to make the game more easy or harder and ultimately implement a difficulty system.

+It was a great experience to learn JavaScript classes and its Object oriented side of things and definetly want to add to this project later on with more knowledge